-A construction kit gives rise to very different individuals if the genome interacts with the environment in increasingly complex ways during development, allowing enormously varied developmental trajectories based on the same genome.
+A particular collection of construction kits specified in a genome can give rise to very different individuals in different contexts if the genome interacts with the environment in increasingly complex ways during development, allowing enormously varied developmental trajectories.
 Precocial species use only the downward routes on the left, producing only "preconfigured" competences.
-Competences of altricial species, using staggered development, may be far more varied within a species.
+Competences of members of "altricial" species, using staggered development, may be far more varied within a species.
 Results of using earlier competences interact with the genome, producing "meta-configured" competences shown on the right.
-This is a modified version of a figure in [Chappell Sloman 2007].
+This is a modified version of a figure in [Chappell_Sloman 2007].

 Construction kits used for assembly of new organisms that start as a seed or an egg enable many different processes in which components are assembled in parallel, using abilities of the different sub-processes to constrain one another.
 Nobody knows the full variety of ways in which parallel construction processes can exercise mutual control in developing organisms.
-One implication is that there are not simple correlations between genes and organism features.
+One implication of Figure EVO-DEVO is that there are not always simple correlations between genes and organism features.